-To apply to the History Department at Claremont Graduate University, please use the following links:
+To apply to the History Department at Claremont Graduate University, please use the following link:

-For more information on the English programs at CGU and how to apply, please contact the Admissions Coordinator for the School of Arts and Humanities via email or phone (909) 621-8612.
+For more information on the English programs at CGU and how to apply, please contact the Assistant Director of Admission for the School of Arts and Humanities via email or phone (909) 621-8612.